 Simple multichannel filter

-In this example we will study the possibilities of filtering frames in multichannel mode on the example of a simple FIR filter.
+In this example we will study the possibilities of frame filtering in multichannel mode on the example of a simple FIR filter.

-The figure below shows the model that we are studying in this demonstration.
+The figure below shows the model we are studying

 In this model, three different types of signals are input, and then each of them is passed through a filter.
 At the output we can analyse all signals together or each signal separately.